 Scotland has been extremely successful in Britain in Bloom in recent years, with at least one class winner in every year since 2005.
 Most impressively, Scottish entrants have won the highest Champion of Champion award three times in the seven years from 2006-2012, with two successes for the large village of Falkland in Fife, and one win for the small town of Alness in the Highlands.

-Registration for the 2017 Beautiful Scotland campaign is now closed.
+Registration for the 2019 Beautiful Scotland campaign has now closed.
+To express an interest in taking part in 2020, please email email@example.com

 In its current and previous incarnations, Beautiful Scotland has been running for over 50 years.
 At its launch in 1967, ‘In Bloom’ was run by the then Scottish Tourist Board and supported by the Scottish Women’s Rural Institute, and provided a platform for beautification of villages, towns and cities.
 The initial focus of the campaign was on horticulture, and while that remains a key theme there is now also a focus on environmental responsibility and community participation.